Joe-Bresee/K8s-Config-Synchronizer-Operator/README.md

 A Kubernetes operator that synchronizes configuration from a source (Git repository, ConfigMap, or Secret) into target resources on a cluster.

+as of this readme update commit, I've been able to get a functional syncing of a resource defined in a git source which is awesome.
+On initial start, it's able to apply the new manifest, and when I edited the deployment manifest in my test git source, my operator was able to detect the change during its reconciliation loop and apply it to the cluster.
+There's no pruning at the moment which might be a nice touch, and I think I may need to re-design my CR to be a bit more adaptable to manifest changes.

 ## Motivation

 During my internship, I worked extensively with Kubernetes: deploying Helm charts, routing Ingress, debugging Pods, and creating cloud-native workflows in Argo Workflows.
 I found it fascinating and really wanted to explore Kubernetes internals further.